telerik/blazor-docs/components/dropdownbutton/appearance.md

 # DropDownButton Appearance

-This article describes the declarative settings of the DropDownButton component, which affect its styling and appearance.
+This article describes the declarative settings of the DropDownButton component, which affect the styling and appearance of the primary button.

 The DropDownButton provides the same appearance parameters, as the regular [Button component]({%slug button-appearance%}):